A Spectral Multiplier Theorem associated with a Schr\"odinger Operator: Introduction

+There are several ways to prove the spectral multiplier theorem for Schr\"odinger operators.
+For an operator $A$, we say that the semigroup $e^{-tA}$ satisfies the Gaussian heat kernel estimate if the kernel of $e^{-tA}$, denoted by $e^{-tA}(x,y)$, obeys

-\begin{remark}[Spectral multiplier theorem with the heat kernel estimate] The spectral multiplier theorem has been studied extensively for general positive-definite self-adjoint operators obeying the Gaussian heat kernel estimate (see \cite{DOS} and references therein).
-For Schr\"odinger operators $H=-\Delta+V$ in $\mathbb{R}^3$, it can be read as follows.
-Let $V=V_+-V_-$ with $V_+, V_-\geq0$.
-If $V_+$ is in local Kato class, that is,
+for some $c>0$.
+Gaussian upper bounds for the heat kernels have been used successfully to prove spectral multiplier theorems for rather general operators, not necessarily Schr\"odinger operators (see \cite{C, MM, DOS} and references therein).
+In the case of the Schr\"odinger operator $H=-\Delta+V$ in $\mathbb{R}^3$, if $V_+=\max(V,0)$ is in local Kato class, that is,